fdxx/cutlrbtreefix/README.md

 ## About

-Fix "CUtlRBTree overflow" on level transition. a separate extension version extracted from [sourcetvsupport](https://github.com/shqke/sourcetvsupport).
+- Fix "CUtlRBTree overflow" on level transition. extracted from [sourcetvsupport](https://github.com/shqke/sourcetvsupport).
+- Auto reset current map when string pool limit is exceeded.
+(During the game, the level transition has not yet been performed).

 ## Requirements: